INTRODUCTION

 THE IMPORTANCE OF ROUTINE PRENATAL CHECK-UPS

 Prenatal check-ups are the cornerstone of good maternal care.
-These visits allow healthcare providers to assess your health, monitor your baby’s development and address any concerns you may have.
+These visits allow healthcare providers to assess your health and wellbeing, monitor your baby’s development and address any concerns you may have.
 Regular check-ups ensure that potential risks are identified early, giving you peace of mind and promoting the best possible outcomes for you and your baby.

 MONITORING BABY’S GROWTH AND DEVELOPMENT